Canadian-Wildlife-Federation/abfishpass/README.md

 ---
 #### 4 - Compute Modelled Crossings
 This script computes modelled crossings defined as locations where rail, road, or trails cross stream networks (based on feature geometries).
-Due to mapping errors these crossing may not actually exist on the ground.
+Due to mapping errors, these crossings may not actually exist on the ground.

 **Script**